See Part 1 here.

 Details on these procedures and examples of their usage can be found in our class documentation below:

-Validating indices, much like running an integrity check, confirms the data integrity of your indices: whether each index exists and is defined correctly for each row in a class.
-No class should get into a state where indices are corrupted, but if you find that queries are returning empty or incorrect result sets without integrity errors on the table data, you may consider checking whether the classes’ existing indices are currently valid.
+Validating indices confirms whether each index exists and is defined correctly for each row in a class.
+No class should get into a state where indices are corrupted, but if you find that queries are returning empty or incorrect result sets, you may consider checking whether the classes’ existing indices are currently valid.

 You can validate indices programmatically as follows: